 Step 2.
 Gather + buy

 Now you can’t make money unless you spend money.
 I always will buy at least a few new tops to portray the looks I want in my photos.
 Also I love Target for props like my coffee mug, drink + notebook I used in my photos.
 Gather everything you need beforehand so that you are ready for the big day.
 Keep in mind that color coordinating is key and the colors you choose should match your brand colors.
-If you need help creating your brand colors you can download my free guide here.

 Step 3.
 Set up